-Martinique, “L’Ile aux Fleurs” or the island of flowers is an overseas region of France located in the Lesser Antilles of the Caribbean.
+Martinique, “L’Ile aux Fleurs” or the Island of Flowers is an overseas region of France located in the Lesser Antilles of the Caribbean.
 In addition to providing delicious rums, art, authentic French-Caribbean cuisine, and rich history, Martinique has beautiful beaches on the Caribbean Sea and the Atlantic Ocean.

-With its tropical climate and average temperatures in the low to mid-80s year-round, visiting one of the beaches in Martinique is a must.
-If you plan on traveling to Martinique on a cruise stop or on your next trip to the French Caribbean, here are the best beaches in Martinique worth visiting.
+With its tropical climate and average temperatures in the low to mid-80s year-round, visiting one of the gorgeous beaches in Martinique is a must.
+If you plan on traveling to Martinique on a cruise stop or on your next trip to the French Caribbean, here is a list of the best beaches in Martinique worth visiting.

 Pointe du Bout